 - PETS + Ltd – Located in the same place as their clinic mentioned above (#7, KK 338 St.), they have a great variety of food, treats, supplements, collars, leashes, muzzles, beds, grooming items, and they also deliver (+250 782 866 081),

-- Sawa City – Located across the road from Car Wash.
-They sell cat food, dog food, dog and cat treats and toys.
+- Sawa City – They sell cat food, dog food, dog and cat treats and toys.

 - Agrotech – For animal supplies like leads, collars, and puppy food.
-There are a number of branches, but the biggest is near La Galette in town.
-Call them on 0252 573 489.
+There are a number of branches.

 Leaving Rwanda with Your Dog or Cat

 It’s not as difficult or as expensive as you may think, even if you’re travelling to England.
-You no longer have to quarantine dogs when you enter the UK, as long as they have their correct vaccinations, a microchip, and paperwork.
+You don’t have to quarantine dogs when you enter the UK, as long as they have their correct vaccinations, a microchip, and paperwork.

 Nearly all airlines will accept dogs or cats, you just need to make sure to prepare.
 You will need proof of vaccinations (rabies is especially important and needs to be done within a year, and not sooner than 30 days before departure), a dog or cat crate and, depending on where you go, possibly a microchip.
 You will also need an animal export permit from RAB, which takes a few days to get.
 All of these things can be done relatively quickly and cheaply in Kigali.
 Contact a vet (see above) for more details on what is needed.
 Jode Garbe is a particularly good resource on this and has a lot of experience getting dogs on planes.